AlanChatham/UnoJoy/README.md

 		From there you should find:
 		In Arduino mode, you should see  a device named Arduino Uno etc.
 		In DFU mode, you should see  a device named Atmel corp. etc.
-		In UnoJoy mode, you should see a device named UnoJoy Joystick
+		In UnoJoy mode, you should see a device named Cygnal Integrated Products etc.